Designing for Production

 When architecting a Redis Enterprise Software solution, there are some specific networking features that are worth your time to understand and implement.
 Multi-IP and IPv6 Redis Enterprise Software (RS) supports server/instances/VMs with multiple IP addresses, as well as IPv6 addresses.
 RS related traffic can be logically and physically divided into internal traffic and external traffic: "Internal traffic" refers to internal cluster communications, such as communications between the nodes for cluster management purposes.

-You can configuration Redis Enterprise Software (RS) programmatically with client libraries or manually with the RS Web Console.
+You can configure Redis Enterprise Software (RS) programmatically with client libraries or manually with the RS Web Console.
 Redis Client Libraries For connecting to RS databases with your Redis application, you can use any of the available client libraries listed on Redis.io.
 Discovery Service For the Discovery Service which utilizes the Redis Sentinel API, the following clients are tested and recommended: Redis-py (Python redis client) HiRedis (C redis client) Jedis (Java redis client) Ioredis (NodeJS redis client) If you need to use other clients with the Discovery Service, perhaps look at Sentinel Tunnel, a utility published by Redis Labs for this purpose.